How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 Vacuuming Before Steam Cleaning: a Bare Necessity

 Steam gets deep into your carpet’s fibers.
 The lower layers hold the most dirt which, when in contact with high pressure hot steam, becomes loose.
-Normally, you can wipe loosened dirt particles off easily with the microfiber cloth or an appropriate steam cleaner’s extension.
+Normally, you can wipe loosened dirt particles off easily with a microfiber cloth or an appropriate steam cleaner’s extension.

 But what if the amount of dust is extensive (like it always is)?